Uncommon/Rundown/README.md

 `@Example` is a peer macro that generates another function prefixed with "test" so that it's discoverable by XCTest.
 This doesn't have the drawbacks of the body macro, but it does require the additional boilerplate of explicitly specifying the `@ExampleBuilder` result builder and the `ExampleGroup` result type.

-### Goals and plans
+## Goals and plans

 * Compatibility with XCTest and Swift Testing, with an API that looks the same in either case
-* Flexibility to use it or not for any given test (hence there is no custom test discovery)
+* Flexibility to use it or not for any given test (hence there is no custom test discovery; this may change in the future, especially if framework support improves)
 * Minimal boilerplate at the use site
 * Ease of use during development, such as running (or skipping) specific elements